altova/MobileTogether-geolocation-example/README.md

 Altova MobileTogether is a cross-platform mobile development framework for building data-centric apps.
 MobileTogether allows you to build one solution for all platforms -- in record time -- and deliver it to end users on their devices of choice.

+Changes in this version:
+ * Updated to demonstrate new features
+ * The REST call is enhanced with Try/Catch error handling for server connection errors
+ * If the elevation is not available from USGS, then the default device elevation is used, when available
+ * Inconsistency in handling GPX namespace is corrected
+ * A new map option draws the default route between the current and previous captured locations -- this is not necessarily the route the user traveled